google/git-appraise/docs/tutorial.md

-# Getting started with git-appraise
+# Getting started with git-review

-This file gives an example code-review workflow using git-appraise.
+This file gives an example code-review workflow using git-review.
 It starts with cloning a repository and goes all the way through to browsing your submitted commits.

-The git-appraise tool is largely agnostic of what workflow you use, so feel free to change things to your liking, but this particular workflow should help you get started.
+The git-review tool is largely agnostic of what workflow you use, so feel free to change things to your liking, but this particular workflow should help you get started.